SuperThunder/SuperThunder.github.io/_posts/2017-12-20-DesigningRPiMP3.md

 * Storage: The SD card in the Pi and/or attached USB flash drives
 * Display: 1.5 to 2 inch OLED (128x128 color, very clear) or TFT (320x240, still good).
 Cheap and easy to hook up to Arduino or RPi
 * 'Clickwheel': A rotary encoder with a fairly wide and grippy knob.
 Analog output.
 Good for scrolling through songs and adjusting volume.
-* Up/down/left/right: A game console style D*Pad or PSP style joystick are good candidates for this
+* Up/down/left/right: A game console style D-Pad or PSP style joystick are good candidates for this
 * Menu, select, back, etc buttons: Normal click buttons that are made for Arduino/Pi should work but it may be worth the hassle of using rubber dome buttons used in game consoles, game controllers, calculators, etc if they are nicer to use and potentially more waterproof.
 * Case: It is easy to buy replacement Gameboy and Gameboy Advance cases.
 The Gameboy case is sturdy, gives lots of room to work in, and already has a place for the screen and most buttons.
 It even has a hatch designed for the AAA batteries that would be used for access to USB ports or reset buttons.
 Designing something myself would involve getting cutting and fitting a sheet of flat plastic into a case, or using something sort of close to the right size and shape like a little plastic storage box.
 * Volume control: Not strictly necesarry, but easy to implement with either up/down buttons or a dedicated potentiometer volume knob.